Nicolai Geertsen: Lyngby

 Geertsen signed a contract with Lyngby Boldklub from the second-tier 1st Division in July 2018 after having trained with their first team, marking a return to the club from his youth.
 He made his debut in the first round of competition on 29 July, starting in the centre of defense in a 1–1 home draw against Hvidovre IF.
 Geertsen reached promotion to the Danish Superliga during his first season at the club, in which he made 16 total appearances scoring three goals.
 During Martin Ørnskov's absence due to a concussion, Geertsen has emerged as club captain.

 On 12 November 2020, Geertsen scored a scissor kick where his first attempt clanged off the crossbar and bounced right back to him, then he struck the ball with a second scissor kick, this one squeezing between the goalkeeper's outstretched arms and a defender standing on the goal line.
 The goal became viral.

 Helsingør

 On 22 January 2021, Geertsen signed a one-and-a-half-year deal with 1st Division club FC Helsingør.
-He made his debut on 12 February in a 2–0 away draw over Kolding IF, also scoring his first goal for the club to secure the final score in the 65th minute.
+He made his debut on 12 February in a 2–0 away win over Kolding IF, also scoring his first goal for the club to secure the final score in the 65th minute.

+Hvidovre

+On 19 June 2023, Geertsen joined newly promoted Danish Superliga club Hvidovre on a two-year deal.
+He announced his retirement from football on 16 January 2024, citing persistent injuries.